AdobeDocs/campaign-classic-learn.en/help/getting-started/install-and-setup-the-adobe-campaign-client.md

 ---
 title: Install and setup the Adobe Campaign Client
-description: "Learn how to download and install the Adobe Campaign Client console, create and manage your connections to multiple environments, and to verify access to the Adobe Campaign Client console."
+description: Learn how to download and install the Adobe Campaign Client console, create and manage your connections to multiple environments, and to verify access to the Adobe Campaign Client console.
 feature: Client Console
 topics: Getting started
 kt: 5003